French vs. German: Which Language To Learn?

 German students also tend to become preoccupied with its four noun cases — the nominative, genitive, dative and accusative.
 French doesn’t have true cases, but you will spend a lot of time with its irregular verb forms.

-Which language is easier to learn?
+Which is easier to learn as a second language?

 On Babbel’s internal ranking of the easiest languages for English speakers to learn, French was eighth (out of nine), and German didn’t make the list.
 Don’t let that frighten you, though.
 German wasn’t on our list of hardest languages to learn, either.
-Realistically, both French and German occupy a similar difficult level.
+Realistically, both occupy a similar difficult level.
 Whether you find one easier than the other will likely depend on your individual strengths and weaknesses.

 For one, French pronunciation is much less straightforward than German’s, and it’s often spoken faster (thus making it harder to understand).
 With French, you kind of just have to assume that half of what you see is not what it actually sounds like.
 Meanwhile, German pronunciation is relatively simple and easy to follow.